Participatory Action Research

 Catalina Pollak Williamson, Reem Charif (UEL/Febrik), Ela Aral (METU), Deniz Altay

-Migrating Proverbs is an action research project that looks into social and cultural practices as tools for the engagement, cultural exchange, and development of social integration processes between Syrian refugees and local communities in Ankara and Istanbul in Turkey.
+Migrating Proverbs is an participatory action research project that explores interdisciplinary tactics for the production of new forms of community engagement and social integration processes between Syrian refugees and local Turkish population living in the highly contested area of Altindag in Ankara, Turkey.